marekm4/BiGR/gradio/README.md

 python demo_mask.py
 ```

-Finally, open your browser and visit `localhost:10087`.
-You can freely generate masks.
+Finally, open your browser and visit `localhost:10087`, where you can freely generate masks.